Select Language

 TIME TO ACT: GALVANIZING AROUND A SURVIVOR-CENTERED ANTI-MODERN SLAVERY MOVEMENT

-The 2023 Global Forum will bring together a large number of stakeholders to reaffirm the focus of the anti-modern slavery movement around meaningful engagement with survivors and inspire cohesive action that galvanizes the movement around a survivor-centered response to modern slavery.
+The 2023 Global Forum brought together a large number of stakeholders to reaffirm the focus of the anti-modern slavery movement around meaningful engagement with survivors and inspire cohesive action that galvanizes the movement around a survivor-centered response to modern slavery.

-The goal of this special 10th-anniversary event is to establish a cohesive narrative across the anti-slavery movement.
+The goal of this special 10th-anniversary event was to establish a cohesive narrative across the anti-slavery movement.

 Currently, modern slavery is not recognized globally as an issue of universal concern.
 A strong, united way forward is needed to catalyze acknowledgment of the scale of the problem at local, regional, and global levels and generate the public and political will necessary to successfully end modern slavery.

-The 2023 Global Forum comes at a time when modern slavery has increased around the world, and the contributing factors are exacerbating the scale of the problem.
+The 2023 Global Forum came at a time when modern slavery has increased around the world, and the contributing factors are exacerbating the scale of the problem.

 According to global estimates, nearly 50 million people were living in modern slavery in 2021.
 Of these people, nearly 28 million were in forced labor.
 While these figures do not tell the whole story, they help us get a sense of the scale of the problem and call for us as a movement to respond with urgency.